realcopacetic/skin.copacetic/README.md

 * __sualfred__ for plenty of inspiration and [script.embuary.helper](https://github.com/sualfred/script.embuary.helper), which provided some key functionality before the release of new Nexus features.

 ### Changelog
+**1.1.14**
+- Refined animation delay for grid view details that appear as an overlay to the thumbnail after artwork is dimmed.

 **1.1.13**
 - script.upnext close button fix
 - Added resolution label to breadcrumb for grid: https://github.com/realcopacetic/skin.copacetic/issues/63